Empower Your Practice

 Before a claim is transmitted to the payer, the software runs it through a series of logic checks.
 It validates that all required fields are populated, that patient demographics match the insurance records, and that the codes used are valid and active for the date of service.
 This automated verification catches the errors that typically result in a "technical rejection," ensuring that the claim passes the payer's initial edit checks.

-For UK practices, this level of automation allows the clinic to increase the clean claim rate significantly, meaning a higher percentage of claims are paid upon first submission.
-By catching errors like mismatched ICD-10 codes or missing Patient Management Information (PMI) data internally, the practice avoids the lengthy delays associated with insurer remittances.
+This level of automation allows the clinic to increase the clean claim rate significantly, meaning a higher percentage of claims are paid upon first submission.
+By catching errors like mismatched ICD-10 or CPT codes, or missing patient information, internally, the practice avoids the lengthy delays associated with payer remittances.
 Instead of waiting weeks for a denial to be processed and returned, the system flags the issue immediately.

 Automating Data Validation

-Modern PMS automation tools can also apply specific business rules relevant to the practice's contract with insurers.
+Modern PMS automation tools can also apply specific business rules relevant to the practice's contracts with commercial payers, Medicare, or Medicaid.

-For instance, if a particular insurer requires that a specific referral code be present for certain speciality consultations, the system can be configured to block the submission until that field is completed.
+For instance, if a particular payer requires that a specific referral code be present for certain specialty consultations, the system can be configured to block the submission until that field is completed.
 This transforms the billing process from a reactive administrative task into a proactive compliance operation.

 Billing Compliance and PMS Revenue Cycle Management

-Operational compliance is a major concern for UK practice managers.
-The regulatory landscape is constantly shifting, with updates from NHS Digital, requirements from the Care Quality Commission (CQC), and changing policy rules from major private insurers like Bupa, AXA, or Vitality.
-Failing to adapt billing processes to meet new standards can lead to claim denials or even regulatory penalties.
+Operational compliance is a major concern for practice managers.
+The regulatory landscape is constantly shifting, with updates from CMS, changing policy rules from commercial payers, and ongoing HIPAA compliance requirements governing how patient financial data is collected, stored, and transmitted.
+Failing to adapt billing processes to meet these standards can lead to claim denials, audit exposure, or regulatory penalties.

 A dedicated PMS serves as a compliance partner in this regard.
 Developers continually update the system to reflect changes in medical terminology, billing codes, and data protection standards.

-When a new NHS Digital requirement regarding data sharing comes into effect, or when an insurer changes its electronic submission format, the software is updated to accommodate these changes.
-This ensures that the practice is always using the most current standards without requiring the administrative team to interpret new government guidance or memorise new coding manuals.
+When CMS updates its billing requirements or a commercial payer changes its electronic submission format, the software is updated to accommodate those changes.
+This ensures that the practice is always using the most current standards without requiring the administrative team to interpret new guidance or memorise new coding manuals.

 Frequently Asked Questions